5 Superfoods For A Better Sleep

 Dark Chocolate

-Chocolate lovers can jump for joy because you’re favourite treat has made it on the list.
+Chocolate lovers can jump for joy because you’re favorite treat has made it on the list.
 However we don’t want you to get too excited just yet, we’re not talking about a cheeky Cadburys Dairy Milk here.

 Dark chocolate contains magnesium and this is why it’s a great choice to help with the z’s.
 Snyder suggests trying to stick to just one ounce or less however, as it does contain a small amount of caffeine which could keep you awake.